zabulus/core/doc/sql.extensions/README.builtin_functions.txt

 ---

 Function:
-    Returns the cosine of a number.
+    Returns the cosine of an angle (expressed in radians).

 Format:
     COS( <number> )